sridaranathiyappan/forumsri/Collectiondocument.md

     - Multiple Salesman are listed based on the Customer associated with multiple Beat.

 5. **[Transaction Series](Transaction Series)**
-    - default Sales Collection Transaction Series are loaded, User can change these details as necessary.
+    - default Collection Transaction Series are loaded, User can change these details as necessary.

 6. **Select a Payment Mode** appropriately
 7. **Select a Credit Term** if Payment Mode is credit.